Skip to content

 Note

-A quote character in your password could cause sshproxy.sh to fail.
+A quote character or a backslash character in your password could cause sshproxy.sh to fail.
 This is a limitation of the sshproxy.sh script - you can either change your password to not contain quotes, or login without using sshproxy.sh by entering your password and OTP each time you login

 $ ./sshproxy.sh -u elvis